Danish Dance Theatre

 (+45) 33 15 10 12

-Marina Mascarell is Artistic Director of Danish Dance Company from April 1st, 2023.
-Marina is an established choreographer born in Oliva, Spain.
+Marina Mascarell is Artistic Director of Danish Dance Theatre.
+Marina is a well-established choreographer born in Oliva, Spain.
 Resident Choreographer at Korzo Theatre in The Hague between 2011-21, Associated Artist at Mercat de les Flors in Barcelona since 2018 and founder and artistic director of MEI(s) Foundation.
 Beside her independent work Marina has also been commissioned to create pieces by institutions such as Nederlands Dans Theater 1 and 2, GöteborgsOperans Danskompani, Biennale de la Danse of Lyon with Lyon Opera Ballet, Skånes Dansteater, Dance Forum Taipei among others.
 She collaborates as well with fellow artists in the fields of visual arts, film, music and theatre.
 Her work has been presented in The Netherlands, Germany, Sweden, Spain, Italy, France, Greece, Taiwan, China, Korea, Brazil, Argentina and Chile.
-She has been recognised and awarded with several prizes during her career, such as BNG Excellent Dance Award 2015.
-In the transition period before Marina Mascarell joins the company on April 1st, 2023, Administrative Director, Trine Rindsig Laursen, and Rehearsal Director, Hilary Briggs, will be the interim management.
+She has been recognized and awarded with several prizes during her career, such as BNG Excellent Dance Award 2015.
 PHOTO: Matevž Čebašek

 A dancer with a deep desire to understand, Jessica is an astute thinker, excellent at framing scenarios in the studio and putting them into context in order to find new ways forward.
 Born in Australia in 1990, she later attended The Rambert School of Ballet and Contemporary Dance, receiving her BA in 2010.
 Directly after, she joined The National Dance Company of Spain, where she was subsequently promoted to soloist.
 In 2016, Jessica joined Danish Dance Theatre and has been a mainstay here ever since.
 Notable choreographers she has worked with throughout her career include: Mats Ek, Johan Inger, Ohad Naharin, Edhem Jesenković, Stephen Shropshire, Ivan Perez, and Marcos Morau.